geo-python/site/source/lessons/L1/slack-usage.rst

   1. **You should always select the right channel for your question!**

-    - If you have question for example about lesson 2, you make your question in channel ``2-lesson``.
+    - If you have question related to week 2 lesson or exercise, you make your question in channel ``week-2``.
-    - If you have question about exercise 2, you put your question into channel ``2-exercise``.
+    - If you want to share a funny GIF you found online, you can post it into channel ``random``.

   2. Use threads to maintain the discussion of specific topic under the same question / comment.